 Table of Contents

-Elderly Minnesota residents at risk of being placed in a nursing home and yet who are ineligible for Medicaid supports can look to the Group Residential Housing (GRH) program as an option for financial assistance.
+Elderly Minnesota residents at risk of being placed in a nursing home and yet who are ineligible for Medicaid supports can look to the Housing Support program, previously known as the Group Residential Housing (GRH) program, as an option for financial assistance.
 The Minnesota Department of Human Services has established relationships with approximately 6,000 group living residences throughout the state.
 While the majority are adult foster care homes, these residences also include assisted living and supervised senior living communities.
-Unusual in the world of elder care programs, the GRH Program pays for the cost of room and board.
+Originally only providing funds for those who lived outside of their homes, those who wish to remain living in their homes are also now eligible for this program.
+Unusual in the world of elder care programs, the Housing Support Program pays for the cost of room and board.
 Payments are made directly to the group residences; program participants do not receive financial assistance.

-It should be emphasized that the GRH program covers the cost of room and board—not care services in the group residences.
-However, in some cases, there is an special allowance that pays for care for certain qualified participants at some residences.
+It should be emphasized that the Housing Support program covers the cost of room and board—not care services in the home or group residences.
+However, in some cases, there is a special allowance that pays for care for certain qualified participants at some residences.
 This allowance is referred to as Supplemental Services.

 In order to be eligible for this program, applicants must be residents of Minnesota and at least 18 years of age and blind or disabled or 65 years of age and unable to live independently.
 In addition to the functional eligibility requirements, because this program is intended for low-income families, there are also financial limits.

 Applicants must meet the resource limit set forth for Supplemental Security Income.
-As of 2017, this means an individual's countable resources, not including the value of their home equity, cannot exceed $2,000, and a married couples resources cannot exceed $3,000.
+As of 2018, this means an individual's countable resources, not including the value of their home equity (if the applicant, the applicant’s spouse, or a dependent continue to live in the home), cannot exceed $2,000, and a married couples resources cannot exceed $3,000.

-The actual benefits and the associated dollar amount of the GRH program change from year to year.
-As of 2017, the GRH program will pay for room and board (rent, utilities, household supplies, and food) at licensed adult foster care homes and assisted living communities up to a monthly maximum of $891.
-Supplemental Services may include case management, 24-hour supervision, medication reminders, and transportation, and is available at certain approved residences.
-This can augment the monthly payment by approximately $482.84.
+The actual benefits and the associated dollar amount of the Housing Support program change from year to year.
+As of 2018, the Housing Support program will pay for room and board (rent, utilities, household supplies, and food) at licensed adult foster care homes and assisted living communities up to a monthly maximum of $893.
+Supplemental Services and Difficulty of Care payments may include case management, 24-hour supervision, medication reminders, and transportation.
+This can augment the monthly payment by approximately $482.84, this figure having remained the same over the last several years.
 (Providers of this service must be approved service providers with Minnesota Health Care Programs.)
-The maximum financial assistance any individual participating in the GRH program can receive is approximately $1,373 per month.
+The maximum financial assistance any individual participating in the Housing Support program can receive is approximately $1,375 per month.

 Because of the state budget calendar, Minnesota state programs' benefits and eligibility may change July 1, not on January 1.

-The GRH program provides financial assistance for housing for approximately 20,000 Minnesota residents, 5,000 of which are elderly.
-To learn more, visit the program's website.
+The Housing Support program provides financial assistance for housing for upwards of 20,000 Minnesota residents, 5,000 of which are elderly.
+To learn more, visit the program’s website.
 To apply for the program, interested parties should contact their local Minnesota county human services office.